chrishumboldt/rocket-propel/README.md

 ### Animation
 ##### animate($attribute, $transition-speed: 0.2s)
-Set the transition animation style of $attribute.
+Set the transition style of $attribute.

 ##### animate-no()
-Remove all animation styles for an element.
+Remove all transition styles for an element.

+##### animate-timing-function($timing)
+Set the transition timing function for an element.

 ##### animation($name, $duration: 0.4s, $iteration: false, $direction: false, $fill-mode: false)
 Set all the animation properties.
 Any false value will be ignored.